thaibault/storelocator/readme.md

                 showInputAfterLoadedDelayInMilliseconds: 500,
                 // Transition to show search input field.
                 inputFadeInOption: {duration: 'fast'},
+                /*
-                // Distance to move if stores are determined with same latitude
+                    Distance to move if stores are determined with same latitude and longitude.
-                // and longitude.
+                */
                 distanceToMoveByDuplicatedEntries: 0.0001,
                 // Options passed to the marker cluster.
-                markerCluster: {gridSize: 100, maxZoom : 14},
+                markerCluster: {gridSize: 100, maxZoom : 11},
+                /*
-                // Search result precision tolerance to identify a marker as
+                    Search result precision tolerance to identify a marker as search result.
-                // search result.
+                */
-                searchResultDistanceToleranceInMeter: 50
+                searchResultDistanceToleranceInMeter: 50,
+                /*
-                // Specifies a zoom value wich will be adjusted after
-                // successfully picked a search result.
-If set to "null" no
-                // zoom change happens.
+                    Specifies a zoom value wich will be adjusted after successfully picked a search result.
+If set to "null" no zoom change happens.
+                */
                 successfulSearchZoom: 12,
+                infoWindow: {
+                    /*
+                        Function or string returning or representing the info box.
+If a function is given and a promise is returned the info box will be filled with the given loading content and updated with the resolved data.
+If nothing is provided all available data will be listed in a generic info window.
+                    */
+                    content: null,
+                    /*
-                // Additional move to bottom relative to the marker if an info
-                // window has been opened.
+                        Additional move to bottom relative to the marker if an info window has been opened.
+                    */
-                infoWindowAdditionalMoveToBottomInPixel: 100,
+                    additionalMoveToBottomInPixel: 100,
+                    /*
+                        Content to show in the info window during info window load.
+                    */
+                    loadingContent: 'loading...'
+                },
                 // Function to call if map is fully initialized.
                 onLoaded: $.noop,
                 // Triggers if a marker info window will be opened.